-These courses constitute a series wherein the student works on a part-time basis in a job directly related to automotive mechanics.
+This course constitutes a series wherein the student works on a part-time basis in a job directly related to automotive mechanics.
 In these courses, the employer evaluates the student's productivity, and the student submits a descriptive report of his work experiences.
 Upon completion, the student will demonstrate skills learned in an employment setting.

-AUM 210 - Electrical and Electronic Systems II
+AUM 212 - Advanced Electrical and Electronic Systems

-3 Hrs.
-Prerequisite: AUM 110.
+Prerequisite: AUM 110